nextstrain/ncov/README.md

 # About

-This repository analyzes viral genomes using [Nextstrain](https://nextstrain.org) to understand how SARS-CoV-2 is evolves and spreads.
+This repository analyzes viral genomes using [Nextstrain](https://nextstrain.org) to understand how SARS-CoV-2, the virus that is responsible for the COVID-19 pandemic, evolves and spreads.

 We maintain a number of publicly-available builds, visible at [nextstrain.org/ncov](https://nextstrain.org/ncov).